Ttimofeyka/Rave/specifications/grammar/declarations/funcvarparams.md

 - private - This function/variable will not be imported from other files.
 - noOptimize - Forces the compiler to bypass the function during optimization.
 - align: number - Allows you to set the alignment value.
 It is mainly used in SIMD.
+- explicit - Disables the possibility of using the implicit overload of operator `=` when calling a function.

 Also, it should be noted that you cannot use the parameter C with linkname, since they interfere with each other.